bodrovis/RadiantScroller/README.md

 }
 ```

 * Initialize the scroller.
-The values for `elementWidth` and `elementMargin` should be the same as your specified in the previous step otherwise the scroller's grid will be built incorrectly.
+The values for `elementWidth` and `elementMargin` should be the same as your specified in
+the previous step otherwise the scroller's grid will be built incorrectly.
-You will probably want to specify scroller's grid dimensions with the `cols` and `rows` attributes (the default is 2x2 grid).
+You will probably want to specify scroller's grid dimensions with the `cols` and `rows` attributes (the default is
+2x2 grid).
+All available options are listed in the "Options" section.

 ```js
 $(document).ready(function() {